fubarhouse/dvm/README.md

 ### Dependencies

-If you're using Drupal/Drush currently then it would be safe to assume dependencies are taken care of, but should you neeed specifics you can see the dependencies below:
+If you're using Drupal/Drush currently then it would be safe to assume dependencies are taken care of, but should you need specifics you can see the dependencies below:

 * `git`
 * `wget`